Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/bacteriophage-MS2-coat-protein-aptamer.md

 </div>

-<font><p class="header_box" id="description">Description</p></font>
+<p class="header_box" id="description">Description</p>
-<font>In 1992, Craig Tuerk and Larry Gold et al. used the SELEX method to isolate the aptamer with high compatibility for the Bacteriophage R17 Coat Protein.
+<p>In 1992, Craig Tuerk and Larry Gold et al. used the SELEX method to isolate the aptamer with high compatibility for the Bacteriophage R17 Coat Protein.
 Sequences 1-38 were isolated from the sequence pool, where sequences 7, 12, and 22 detected affinity and Bacteriophage R17 coat proteins.
-Afterwards, In 1998, S E Phillips, P G Stockley et al. They obtained F6 aptamer by analyzing natural wild-type RNA and truncating the mutation, and determined the complex structure of this aptamer with wild type MS2 coat protein by X-ray crystallographic methods<sup>[<a href="#ref3" style="color:#520049">3</a></sup><sup>,<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></font>
+Afterwards, In 1998, S E Phillips, P G Stockley et al. They obtained F6 aptamer by analyzing natural wild-type RNA and truncating the mutation, and determined the complex structure of this aptamer with wild type MS2 coat protein by X-ray crystallographic methods<sup>[<a href="#ref3" style="color:#520049">3</a></sup><sup>,<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></p>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>In 1992, Craig Tuerk and Larry Gold et al. isolated 47 specific sequences for targeting R17 coat proteins in a 32nt sequence pool through 11 rounds of selection.
-Its affinity is much higher than before.
-Unlabeled RNA was denatured at 70°C for 3 min and renatured at 4°C for 5 min before each selection.
-In a 100 μl reaction containing 100mM KOAc,10 mM DTT, and 50 mM Tris (pH 7.5), R17 coat protein was allowed to equilibrate with an excess of RNA for 3 min at 37℃.
-Selections 1 to 4 were done at a protein concentration of125 nm, and selections 5 to ll at 40 nM.
-All selections were done at an RNA concentration of 30 μm.
-Because the first selection had 3x 10<sup>14</sup> different RNA molecules, on average 6 copies of eachsequence were sampled.
-Protein-bound RNA was separated from unbound RNA by filtration through a nitrocellulose disk prewet with 50 mM Tris-OAc(pH 7.7), followed immediately by a5 ml rinse with the same solution.
-RNA molecules were retrieved from the filter.
-A background control containing no protein was also done each round<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.<br>
+<p>In 1992, Craig Tuerk and Larry Gold et al. isolated 47 specific sequences targeting R17 coat proteins from a 32nt sequence pool after 11 rounds of selection.
+The affinity had increased significantly.
+Unlabeled RNA was denatured at 70°C for 3 minutes and then renatured at 4°C for 5 minutes prior to each selection.
+Within a 100 μl reaction that contained 100mM KOAc, 10 mM DTT, and 50 mM Tris at pH 7.5, R17 coat protein was permitted to equilibrate with an excess of RNA for 3 minutes at 37°C. Selections 1 to 4 were conducted at a protein concentration of 125 nm, while selections 5 to 11 were at 40 nM.
+All selections took place at an RNA concentration of 30 μm.
+As the initial selection involved 3x10<sup>14</sup> different RNA molecules, an average of 6 copies of each sequence were sampled.
+Protein-bound RNA was separated from unbound RNA by filtration through a nitrocellulose disk that had been pre-wetted with 50 mM Tris-OAc at pH 7.7, followed by an immediate 5 ml rinse with the same solution.
+The RNA molecules were recovered from the filter.
+A background control, devoid of protein, was also implemented in each round<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>